When you or a loved one have fallen ill, your biggest priority is your health and the last thing you need to be concerned about are medical bills.

 - Consider debt consolidation: You can use debt consolidation to combine all of your high-interest debts (which includes other unsecured non-medical debt) to one lower-interest debt which you can pay off with a single payment by using a balance-transfer credit card or a personal loan.
 Debt consolidation is a great option if your credit score is high enough to land you a 0% APR credit card or a low-interest rate on a personal loan.
 You should aim to pay off your consolidated loan in five years and remain debt-free once the loan is paid off.

-If you are interested in taking the first steps to rid yourself of debt once and for all, take a look at our top debt relief companies.
+If you are interested in taking the first steps to rid yourself of debt once and for all, look to one of our top debt relief companies here.

 Debt Relief Company Reviews